 Suing your insurance company might seem like a daunting task.
 They’ve probably got a team of lawyers.
 They deal with this type of thing all the time.
-You, meanwhile, probably have never had to handle a lawsuit ever before in your life.
+Meanwhile, you have probably never had to handle a lawsuit ever before in your life.

 The litigation process can be stressful, for sure, but you can get through it if you know what you’re in for.
 Here’s what to expect when you decide that insurance litigation is the best option.